 But there’s a lot more to learn.
 In this article, we’ll find out why hot tubs drain overnight and how often you should top off water in a hot tub.
 But we’ll also check out whether hot tub sealers work.

 Why did my hot tub drain overnight?

-If a hot tub drained completely overnight, there is most likely a cracked PVC pipe somewhere under the hot tub.
+If a hot tub drained completely overnight or you’re seeing excessive water loss, there is most likely a cracked PVC pipe somewhere under the hot tub.
 Remove the panels and look where the most water has puddled on the ground, or look for an active drip or obvious crack.